UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-The `dcterms:tableOfContents` property was selected to capture the title information available, the `relators:` namespace was chosen to capture information available in the :code:`roleTerm` elements, and `dbo:collection` property serves to identify the name of the physical archival collection.
+The `dcterms:tableOfContents` property was selected to capture the title information available, the `relators` namespace was chosen to capture information available in the :code:`roleTerm` elements, and `dbo:collection` property serves to identify the name of the physical archival collection.

 `Example record - bass:19644 <https://digital.lib.utk.edu/collections/islandora/object/bass:19644/datastream/MODS/view>`_